Dassoo/ArtecEVA3D-scanner-socket/README.md

 > <b>Note</b>: It may happen that the scanner will be not able to capture a frame and that it won't get registered due to not having enough distance from the scanning area, for which is required a minimum of 60cm.
 In the default code the scanner will attempt to scan up to 5 times before eventually failing the single acquisition.

-> <b>IMPORTANT</b>: If the cloud upload is needed, remember to first manually open the AerariumChain app on the server pc before starting to execute any scanning process, else the upload process will fail.

 You can find locally the scanning results in the subfolder you chose in the settings inside the `projects` folder.
 The same folders tree will also be replicated on the server side.